 There are many species that damage peanut plants by feeding on the

-in the soil, but finding them may be difficult.
-Wireworms may be
+the soil, but finding them may be difficult.
+Wireworms may be noticed

-noticed during land preparation, but usually infestations are often
+during land preparation, but usually infestations are often first

-first noticed as the result of damage to pods.
-Depending on size,
+noticed as the result of damage to pods.
+Depending on size, wireworm

-wireworm damage can vary from small clean holes to large irregular
+damage can vary from small clean holes to large irregular holes.

 Insect pests are vulnerable to a vast array of natural enemies.

-of defense in a sound insect control strategy.
-Physically moving
+defense in a sound insect control strategy.
+Physically moving beneficial

-beneficial organisms into a peanut field is not practical.
-However,
+organisms into a peanut field is not practical.
+However, avoidance

-avoidance of practices that unnecessarily reduce beneficials will
+of practices that unnecessarily reduce beneficials will allow them

 This insect is one of several caterpillars that often feed on peanut